 This document serves as the COPS Office's plan for implementing the requirements of the Recovery Act and managing the funding received through the Act.
 As required by Office of Management and Budget (OMB) guidance, Updated Implementing Guidance for the American Recovery and Reinvestment Act of 2009, each agency receiving Recovery Act funds must submit program-specific plans detailing the implementation strategy specific to the programs funded through the Act.
+In addition, agencies are to submit annual updates to the plans to include the current status and any updates to milestones and performance measures.
+This document serves as the annual update to the plan originally submitted in May 2009 to OMB.
 The purpose of these plans is to assist in the achievement of program-specific objectives, as well as the following broad Recovery Act objectives: